firepress-org/assets_barbershop_demo/51_post_and_page/style-guide.md

 3. The attribute `button-primary` defines the blue **color**.
 4. The attribute `button-rounded` define the button's **shape**.

-In the section below, see the **three main attributes** you can chose from to create the button of you dreams (or kind of ...).
+In the section below, see the **three main attributes** you can chose from to create the button of your dreams (or kind of ...).

-There is **more styles available** if your are curious.
-Just copy-paste [this markdown content](https://raw.githubusercontent.com/firepress-org/Ghost-Theme_Assets/master/markdown/button-elements.md) into your Ghost editor and see for yourself.

 ---